b l u e g r e e n

 "Blue" as the most popular color.
 It's associated with open communication and clarity

 of thought, and as a blue color, tends to promote relaxation and harmony.
+The gemstone turquoise

 Turquoise is an obvious gemstone in jewelry, but apatite, indicolite (blue-green tourmaline), chrysoprase,

-aquamarine, blue topaz, amazonite and blue opal are also beautiful stones.
-Turquoise is a porous mineral
+aquamarine, blue topaz, amazonite and blue opal are also beautiful stones that can be blue-green in

 so it is common for it to be soaked in wax or impregnated with polymer plastic to stabilize the material